 Corn price trend

-The chart indicates that corn could fluctuate between 365 to 380 cents per bushel in the short term.
+The chart indicates that corn prices could continue to trade in the range of 350 and 360 cents per bushel for the near-term period.